brammittendorff/Craft-CMS-Frontend-Profile-Image-Saver/README.md

 # Craft CMS Frontend Profile Image Saver
-You need to use a REST client and create a post to your plugin.
+You need to use a REST client and create a post to your plugin. (remember posting will only work in dev mode, because if it is live you will need ajax calls)

 call to url:
 /actions/aviaryFrontend/image/saveImage